Pumpkin Protein Brownies

-- Ground Flax -acts as the eggs and helps to bind together the mixture
+- Ground Flax + water -acts as the eggs and helps to bind together the mixture

-- Maple Syrup: Adds a depth of flavor and moisture
+- Maple Syrup: Adds a depth of flavor, sweetness, and moisture.
+Honey would also work.

-- Gluten free flour of choice (all purpose gluten free flour, tigernut, cassava are all great choices) – this helps the brownies set up during baking.
+- Gluten free flour of choice (all purpose gluten free flour, oat flour, tigernut, cassava are all great choices) – this helps the brownies set up during baking.

-- Almond butter – a little bit of fat helps with the gooey, fudgy quality
+- Almond butter – a little bit of fat helps with the gooey, fudgy quality.
+Peanut butter, cashew butter, tahini or sunbutter would work too.

-- Pumpkin pie spice – optional but I think it takes these brownies to the next level, especially as a fall dessert
+- Pumpkin pie spice – optional but I think it takes these brownies to the next level

 - Baking powder – helps the brownies rise slightly during baking

 - Chocolate chips (vegan) – adds creamy chocolate as they melt during baking.
-I love Pasha chocolate and have really been enjoying the Whole Foods Organic Chocolate Chips lately.
+Use whatever dairy free chocolate chips you have on hand.

 - Non-stick spray – this ensures that you can get your brownies out of the pan!